-- To register 25 interested farmers who have met the household selection criteria - To initiate self-help and income generating activities for the group to improve on their livelihoods. - To increase productivity, marketing and health and nutrition needs of their households. - To equip farmers with knowledge, skills and positive attitude to achieve the aspirations articulated in Article 2 - To liaise with Government and Non-Governmental organization to strengthen the farmer group - To purchase, acquire and own farmer group assets/ property. - To cultivate facilities for social and cultural affinity with non-farmers where necessarv.
+- To register ... interested youth/vulnerable families who have satisfied the requirements set in this constitution - To initiate self-help and income generating activities for the group to improve on their livelihoods. - To increase productivity of both cash crops and food crops and improve on health and education. - To equip youth/vulnerable families with knowledge, skills and positive attitude to achieve the aspirations articulated in Article 2 - To liaise with Government and Non-Governmental organization to strengthen the youth/ vulnerable family group - To purchase, acquire and own youth/vulnerable family group assets/ property. - To cultivate facilities for social and cultural affinity with non-youth/vulnerable families where necessary.